Office of Loan Programs

 After the close of escrow, most borrowers will receive a supplemental tax bill in addition to the regular tax bill.
 The regular tax bill reflects the value of the property at the time the seller owned it.
 The supplemental tax bill is based on the difference between the seller's value, as determined by the existing tax rolls, and the new value, established at the time of sale.
 The amount due is prorated over the remaining months of the fiscal year.
 All subsequent tax bills will be based on the reassessed value, subject to annual increases as described above.

 A Homeowners' Exemption will reduce the assessed value of your home by $7,000.
 To apply for a Homeowners Exemption, contact your County Tax Assessor.

 - How can I make additional payments to reduce the principal balance of my loan?

 If you would like to make additional payments to reduce the principal balance of your loan (known as a curtailment), you may do so at any time for any amount.
 Please make your check payable to the Regents of the University of California, mail it to our payment processing center address above, and include a note with your check referencing your loan number and indicating that this amount is to be applied to reduce your principal balance.
-A payment history, showing the amount of the additional payment to principal, and the remaining loan balance, will be mailed to you following the processing of this curtailment.
+A payment history, showing the amount of the additional payment to principal, and the remaining loan balance, will be emailed to you following the processing of this curtailment.

 - When will my additional payment to principal reduce my payment amount?